 In 2020, the VRS (Vocational Rehabilitation Services) placement coordinator I was working with asked if I needed a sign language interpreter for our meeting.
 It was an opportunity to inform about how vast the HoH community is (18% of the population), my needs as a lipreader, and to educate about CART and captioning.
 To his credit, my VRS person was not okay with being knowledgeable about Deaf culture, but having no idea about the HoH community.
 Assuming the same was true for his co-workers, he encouraged me to submit a workshop proposal for that year’s upcoming Health & Human Services Conference in our county, which I did.
 That workshop was the basis for the One Size Does Not Fit All workshop that Hearing Loss LIVE! plans to offer in the future.

-CHELLE: In 2009, after a big drop in hearing and a life change in moving to Salt Lake City, I discovered our state agency while looking for the local HLAA chapter who happened to meet there.
-The Utah Division of Services of the Deaf and Hard of Hearing (DSDHH) had classes for hearing loss and I took them all, anything to learn how to live better with hearing loss.
-Every time I walked through those doors for a Hard of Hearing event, I felt the burden of communication dropped off my shoulders.
+CHELLE: In 2009, I moved to Salt Lake City, after a big drop in hearing.
+I lost my support system and my whole life felt upside down.
+This is when I discovered our state agency, only because I was looking for the local HLAA chapter.
+The chapter met at the state offices.
+The Utah Division of Services of the Deaf and Hard of Hearing (DSDHH) had several classes for those with hearing loss.
+I took them all, anything to learn how to live better with hearing loss.
+When I walked through their doors, I felt the burden of communication leave me.
 These were my people, my tribe.

-I like to joke that I was around there so much, they finally hired me in 2012 as a Hard of Hearing Assistant for statewide services.
-I loved reaching more people and helping others deal with their hearing loss better.
-I worked 5 years as HoH Assistant and then 3 more years as a HoH Specialist, the first not to be fluent in American Sign Language (ASL).
+I like to joke that I was around there so much, they finally had to hire me.
+In 2012, I became a Hard of Hearing Assistant.
+It was a wonderful experience and I loved helping others deal with their hearing loss.
+For 5 years, I worked as HoH Assistant.
+Then for 3 more years I was the HoH program manger.
+I was the first to not to be fluent in American Sign Language (ASL).

 Though I loved what I did, working in the “Deaf Center”, as it was often called, had some challenges.
 As the HoH specialist, I began to remind people that it was the Deaf AND Hard of Hearing Center.
 It was hard for people to change that habit, the Deaf community started services years ago.
 The Hard of Hearing portion came later with the Hard of Hearing Specialist job, classes and presentations.
 The ‘new’ office building was dedicated as the Sanderson Community Center for the Deaf and Hard of Hearing.
 After reminding enough people, they started saying the Sanderson Center instead.
 I wanted to make sure the HoH felt included and they knew it was their center too.

 While there, I learned enough sign language to get by but did not become fluent.
 I’m Hard of Hearing.
-I speak English and read English.
-I use lipreading and CART.
-I was the Hard of Hearing Specialist and I wanted to represent the majority of the community I belonged to.
-It was my job to make Hard of Hearing communication needs known which included requesting CART at outside events, something that hadn’t been done much before me.
+I speak English and read English, therefore I use lipreading and CART.
+As the Hard of Hearing Specialist, I felt the need to represent the majority of the community I belonged to.
+It was my job to make Hard of Hearing communication needs known.
+That included requesting CART at outside events, something that hadn’t been done much before me.

 It is important that state agencies give equal billing to HoH needs and accommodations.
 CART should not continue to be a well-kept secret.
 CART for the HoH is exactly the same as ASL Interpretation for the Deaf.
 Both are considered reasonable communication access accommodations by the Americans with Disabilities Act (ADA).

 Go to your state’s website and look around.
-If you can’t easily find information relevant to HoH needs and CART, contact them and give them some thoughtful feedback and ask for what you need.
-The HoH community will remain underserved until they become more involved in getting the same level of service as the Deaf community.
+If you can’t easily find information relevant to HoH needs and CART, contact your state services.
+Give them some thoughtful feedback and ask for what you need.
+The HoH community will remain underserved until they become more involved with their state agency.
 We should look to the Deaf community as a model for our own movement.